lidofinance/diffyscan/README.md

 Diff deployed EVM-compatible smart contract sourcecode and bytecode against the specified GitHub repo commit.

-Supports reformatting solidity code by means of prettifier solidity plugin before comparing the sources (option `--prettify`).
+Key features:
+- retrieve and diff sources from the GitHub repo against the queried ones from a blockscan service (e.g. Etherscan)
-Supports binary checking deployed bytecode from the local node (Hardhat) against remote (see section 'binary_checking' in `./config_samples/lido_dao_sepolia_config.json` as an example)
+- compare the bytecode compiled and deployed on the forked network locally against remote (see section 'binary_checking' in `./config_samples/lido_dao_sepolia_config.json` as an example)
+- preprocess solidity sourcecode by means of prettifier solidity plugin before comparing the sources (option `--prettify`) if needed.
+- preprocess imports to flat paths for Brownie compatibility (option `--support-brownie`)

 ## Install